mxhulab/cryopros/README.md

 ## Preparation of CUDA Environment

-### Creating and activating a Conda virtual environment
+### Creating and Activating a Conda Virtual Environment

 First, create a Conda virtual environment named `CRYOPROS_ENV` with Python 3.10 by running the following command:
 ```